squizzi/pktstat-bpf/README.md

 With `--external` the program will only show traffic to external destinations (non-internal networks).
 The list of internal networks can be customized using the `--internal-networks` flag.

-With `--output-file` the program will write output to the specified file instead of stdout.
+You can redirect the output to a file using standard shell redirection (e.g., `./pktstat-kube > output.json`).